Friday, November 29, 2019

 Charlotte always feels happy when she listens to music, so she has decided to give to the Children's Music Fund, which provides music therapy for children who are sick or unhappy.
 She knows music will help them feel better.

 Emil loves animals.
-He knows that there are animals that have to live with people as pets and animals that live out in the wild.
-He wants each and every pet animal to have a home with people who will love them and look after them, so he's giving to Best Friends Animal Society.
+He knows that there are animals that need to live with people as pets, and other animals that live out in the wild.
+He wants each and every pet animal to have a home with people who will love them and look after them, so he's giving his savings to Best Friends Animal Society.

 Dolls don't really get hungry, but they can imagine, so Jolena can imagine what it's like to need food when you're young and a real person.